TnTech-ECE/F25_Team1_PowerlineInspectionDrone/Reports/Project Proposal/Project Proposal Specifications.md

 In addition to designing and integrating a stable drone platform, this project requires specialized sensing to detect early signs of equipment failure such as arcing and corona discharge.
 To support this, we plan to explore the integration of low-cost ultraviolet sensors and acoustic microphones capable of picking up high-frequency emissions associated with corona effects.

+In addition to sensing capabilities, the team is also investigating the feasibility of charging the drone directly from the transmission line.
+This is an exploratory task, and it is not yet known if such a system can be practically implemented.
+The concept will likely require the design of a custom circuit with currently unknown parts and specifications, capable of safely attaching to and drawing power from the line.
+The outcome of this investigation will determine whether in-flight or on-line charging could become part of the prototype.

 Key skills include the use of CAD tools for custom component design.
 The team is proficient in C++ and Python, which will be used to program flight behavior, integrate sensors, and develop navigation algorithms.
 Knowledge of communication protocols, power systems, and PCB design will also be instrumental in ensuring reliable hardware performance during field tests.

 Throughout the project, team members will utilize a combination of school-provided lab equipment, open-source software tools, and low-cost commercial components.